If you're a private patient, you will no longer get preferential treatment.

 These reforms are part of a series of changes rolling out now and next year.
 The government is seeking to improve a whole range of issues in PHI:

 - Tiered health insurance.
-A new four-tier structure, with designations of Gold, Silver, Bronze and Basic, will come into effect as of 1 April 2019, with the intention of simplifying some of the complexities involved in PHI.
+A new four-tier structure, with designations of Gold, Silver, Bronze and Basic, came into effect as of 1 April 2019, with the intention of simplifying some of the complexities involved in PHI.